ilkinisler/Retriever-LLMs-Indexing/README.md

 ## 5. Conclusion

 Retriever-LLMs indexing makes AI-generated responses more reliable by pulling in relevant knowledge.
-To ensure high performance, it’s crucial to evaluate both retrieval and generation metrics.
-Future improvements could involve better indexing techniques and real-time updates to knowledge bases.
+To ensure high performance, it’s important to evaluate both retrieval and generation metrics.